 Kristian: Yes and I can give you some examples.
 So, a growth mindset, an example of a growth mindset is inspired by the success of others.
 And so the fixed mindset on that subject is that they are threatened by the success of others.
-You can imagine those two polar opposites can affect someone’s daily decisions and their mindset through the day.
+You can imagine those two opposites can affect someone’s daily decisions and their mindset throughout the day.
 So, then another example is learning from every situation, whether positive or negative and the fixed mindset on that subject is that they already know everything.
 So, another example is to seize the challenges the chance to grow.
 The fixed mindset avoids and fears challenges.
 A growth mindset desires to learn every day.
 Fixed mindset desires to appear smart.

 Host: I see.

 Kristian: You even see, you sort of see the shallow and fear-based fixed mindset leads people to these very short-sighted decisions every day.
 And so that’s the type of thing that I look for in my client is, “Okay, what is your mindset around this challenge.
-Are you trying to learn everyday?
+Are you trying to learn every day?
 Are you trying to face the challenge or are you trying to avoid it?”
-And so by getting them to really think about what they’re doing and being honest with themselves then, you know, then they can move on.
+And so by getting them to really think about what they’re doing and being honest with themselves then, you know, they can move on.
 And another example is in the growth mindset one believes that decisions in their life lead to where they are in life.
 Whereas the fixed, mindset individual might believe that their place in life is due to circumstances only.

 Kristian: And that their own decisions don't have much play in it.
 So, that’s the type of, I guess the wave that difference in mindset can have you making the right decision so are the completely wrong decisions for you on a day-to-day basis.